 The WSIA Education Foundation was formed on March 1, 2018, with the merger of the AAMGA Education Foundation and the Derek Hughes/NAPSLO Educational Foundation.
 The WSIA Education Foundation was developed by a committee with representation from each legacy organization, and its formation creates a single foundation supporting WSIA, the exclusive trade association for the wholesale, specialty and surplus lines insurance industry with a unified and larger source of financial support for education and outreach and colleges focused on developing an understanding of, and awareness about, careers in the wholesale, specialty and surplus lines insurance industry.
 You can learn more about the merger in the Merger Proposal, available here

-Take a look at the 2018 WSIA Education Foundation initiatives
+at the 2018 WSIA Education Foundation initiatives

 Current WSIA Education Foundation initiatives include:

 - Financial support of the education programs for WSIA members

 - Maintaining and improving the Associate in Surplus Lines Insurance (ASLI) designation program, which furthers the educational opportunities for members industry professionals